aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-types/custom-shapes/_index.md

 ## **Simple Editing Operations**

-This Java code shows you how to
+This PHP code shows you how to

 **Add a line** to the end of a path